Probabilistic-Surgical-Vision/uncertainty-model/readme.md

-# _Randomly-connected neural networks for self-supervised monocular depth estimation_ Model
+# _Randomly-connected neural networks for self-supervised monocular depth estimation_ Depth-Uncertainty Model

-This repository holds the code for a refactored version of the model proposed by Sam Tukra and Stamatia Giannarou in [_Randomly-connected neural networks for self-supervised depth estimation_](https://www.tandfonline.com/doi/full/10.1080/21681163.2021.1997648).
-The package has been adapted from the original repo, but with added configurability of the model architecture, discriminator and loss functions.
-Furthermore, the package has been designed to parallelise across multiple nodes and GPUs using PyTorch's [`DistributedDataParallel`](something) module.
+This repository holds the code for the depth-uncertainty model adapted Sam Tukra and Stamatia Giannarou in [_Randomly-connected neural networks for self-supervised depth estimation_](https://www.tandfonline.com/doi/full/10.1080/21681163.2021.1997648).
+This model uses predictive techniques to learn the aleatoric uncertainty:

 ![Results from the model when trained on the Hamlyn Dataset using the Monodepth Loss](./results.png)

-## Model Description

-...
+Where left-most is the original image, 2nd from the left is the predicted disparity, 2nd from the right is the uncertainty and the right-most image is the true error.

 ## Pre-requisites and installation